 The amount of work experience, specialist skills, and place of work are some factors that influence the salary of a purchasing manager in Australia.
 Additional certifications in the below areas can get you higher pay and perks:

-Supply-chain management and optimization,
+Supply-chain management and optimisation,

 Purchasing managers may also earn extra compensation from their employers via profit-sharing plans.

-Average Purchasing Manager’s Salary based on Experience:
+Average Purchasing Manager's Salary Based on Experience

 Early career Purchasing Managers (1-4 years of experience): AU$66,301 per year